calwas/AwsScheduleLambda/ScheduleLambdaFunction/README.md

 ## Source code files

 * `Program.cs` : Application entry point.
-Identifies the Lambda function, AWS region, etc. to be scheduled.
+Identifies the Lambda function, AWS region, etc. to be scheduled
 * `ScheduleLambda.cs` : Create and manage the AWS resources that schedule the Lambda function
 * `CmdLineOptions.cs` : Define the application's command-line options